 KEEN TO FIND SEASONAL WORK IN THE KIWIFRUIT INDUSTRY?
 For up-to-date information on orchard and packhouse jobs, accommodation, scenic attractions and facts and figures, check inside.

-Or visit our website: NZKGI.org.nz and Facebook page: KiwifruitJobsNZ
+Or visit our website: NZKGI.org.nz and Facebook/Instagram pages: KiwifruitJobsNZ (f) (2)

-PPE protocols vary from year to year and images in this document may not be representative of the 2022 season.
+PPE protocols vary from year to year and images in this document may not be representative of the current season.